View Roberta Sharp's Obituary on ChicagoTribune.com and share memories

 Friends may visit from 10:00 AM until the Hour of Service on Saturday, December 7, 2019 at the Somerville Wesleyan Church.

-A Memorial Visitation will be held 2019 at the First Baptist Church of Plano, 116 N Hale St, Plano, IL from 5:00 – 7:00 PM on Monday, December 9, 2019 at the First Baptist Church of Plano, 116 N Hale St, Plano, IL, with Pastor Terry Jensen offering prayer and support.
+A Memorial Visitation will be held from 5:00 – 7:00 PM on Monday, December 9, 2019 at the First Baptist Church of Plano, 116 N Hale St, Plano, IL, with Pastor Terry Jensen offering prayer and support.

 Memorials may be made to the Plano Community Library District for Purchase of Library Materials.